rune/rune/docs/docs/how-it-works/player-info.md

 - `displayName: string`
 - `avatarUrl: string`
 - `playerId: string` (same as key, just provided for simplicity)

+## Players in Game {#players-in-game}

+The list of IDs of players who are active in the game is provided in the `OnChange` callback through the `allPlayerIds` array.
+This list contains all players who are playing and are still connected to the room.

+## Getting Player Info {#getting-player-info}

+The `Rune.getPlayerInfo(id)` function is used to retrieve information about a player.
+The return player object contains the following values:

+- `displayName: string`
+- `avatarUrl: string`
+- `playerId: string` (same as key, just provided for simplicity)

 ## Avatars {#avatars}

 Using avatars is a great way to personalize the UI to show whose turn it is or in a leaderboard.
 Since the avatar is loaded over the network there might be a slight delay during which you might want to display a placeholder – and we got you covered!